Nico Cavallo

-Nicolas Cavallo (born December 27, 2001) is an American soccer player who plays for New York City FC in Major League Soccer.
+Nicholas Cavallo (born December 27, 2001) is an American soccer player who plays for New York City FC in Major League Soccer.

 Playing career

 Youth

 Cavallo was born in Richmond, Virginia where he played club soccer with local side Richmond Strikers.

 College

 In 2020, Cavallo attended Davidson College to play college soccer.
 He played four seasons with the Wildcats, making 58 appearances, scoring one goal and tallying eight assists.
 In 2024, Cavallo attended University of California, Los Angeles as a graduate student, where he earned all-Big Ten Second-Team honors after making 19 appearances with one goal and two assists to his name.

 Whilst at college, Cavallo also spent time in the USL League Two with Long Island Rough Riders in 2022 and 2023, and Asheville City SC in 2024.

 Professional

 On December 20, 2024, Cavallo was selected 88th overall in the 2025 MLS SuperDraft by New York City FC.
-He earned a first time contract with the club on February 21, 2025, signing a one-year deal.
+He earned a first time contract with the club on February 21, 2025, signing a one-year deal.Resigned a one-year deal for the 2026 season.